(Disclosure: Some of the links below may be affiliate links)

 - 55 to 65 (64 for women) years old: 18%

 As you get older, you put more and more into your second pillar.
-This means that the last years matter a lot in the calculations of your second pillar pension.
-This is a bit dumb because the first years are the one that compounds the most and therefore should be contributed higher.
+It means that the last years matter a lot in the calculations of your second pillar pension.
+It is a bit dumb because the first years are the ones that compound the most and should be contributed higher.

-If you lose or quit your job, you will need to transfer the funds into a vested benefits account.
-This account will be locked until you get a new job (and a new pension fund) or you reach retirement age.
-Even if it is in your name, there is not a lot you can do with it.
-You cannot choose how it is invested, you cannot move money in or out.
+If you lose or quit your job, you must transfer the funds into a vested benefits account.
+This account will be locked until you get a new job (and a new pension fund) or reach retirement age.
+Even if it is in your name, there is not much you can do with it.
+In some cases, you can choose how the money is invested.
+But, you cannot move money in or out.

-Mandatory vs Extra Mandatory
+Mandatory vs. Extra Mandatory

 Now starts the complicated part about the second pillar.
 We have to distinguish between the mandatory insured salary and the extra-mandatory salary.

 If your salary is between 21’151 CHF and 28’200 CHF, your mandatory insured salary will be 3’525 CHF.
 Everything higher than MAX is the extra-mandatory salary.
 So, the maximum mandatory insured salary is 59’925 CHF (MAX-MIN).

-- 20’000 CHF: Not eligible to the second pillar (less than 21’150 CHF)
+- 20’000 CHF: Not eligible for the second pillar (less than 21’150 CHF)

-- 25’000 CHF: Mandatory insured salary of 3’525 CHF (less than 28’200)
+- 25’000 CHF: Mandatory insured salary of 3’525 CHF (less than 28’200 CHF)